-The plan operates over three three-year granting cycles with assignment of the rights in the years 2021, 2022, and 2023 and provides, at the end of the 36-month vesting period, for a 24-month lock-up period for 20% of shares.
+The plan operates over three three-year granting cycles with assignment of the rights in the years 2024, 2025, and 2026 and provides, at the end of the 36-month vesting period, for a 24-month lock-up period for 20% of shares.
 This ensures that the interests of management are better aligned with the long-term interests of shareholders, as the total period for the vesting and holding of shares is five years.

 The graph below shows the operating mechanism of the Plan.
 It should be noted that the Group did not initiate the third cycle of the 2018-2020 medium/long-term incentive plan following the failure to complete the cross-border merger of Mediaset S.p.A and Mediaset España into MFE and due to the international public health emergency.
-Upon the proposal of the Nomination and Remuneration Committee and in consideration of the negative impact of these events of the Group's economic and financial results, the Board of Directors of Mediaset S.p.A. approved the suspension of the third cycle.
+Upon the proposal of the Nomination and Remuneration Committee and in consideration of the negative impact of these events of the Group's economic and financial results, the Board of Directors of Mediaset S.p.A. approved the suspension of the 2020-2022 cycle.

-In 2022, the rights relating to the second three-year cycle of the LTI will be allocated.
+In 2024, the rights relating to the first three-year cycle of the LTI new plan will be allocated.
+In addition, the shares related to the first cycle of the 2021-2023 plan will be attributed.

-Objectives set for the Chief Executive Officer and for the other Executive Directors
+Objectives set for the Chief Executive Officer and for the other Executive Directors the Plan unchanged.